Navy Yard shooting victims had long careers there

 Her brother, James Frasier, declined comment Monday night.

-Kathleen Gaarde, 63, of Woodbridge, Virginia., was a financial analyst who supported the organization responsible for the shipyards, her husband, Douglass, wrote in an email to the AP early Tuesday.
+Kathleen Gaarde, 63, of Woodbridge, Va., was a financial analyst who supported the organization responsible for the shipyards, her husband, Douglass, wrote in an email to the AP Tuesday.

 Douglass Gaarde declined to speak, but wrote that he was unable to sleep.